polvo/polvo/README.md

  1. The `myframework` keywork is the virtual alias in the config file
  1. It points to the folder `vendors/myframework/src`
- 1. So requiring `myframewok/***` will be the same as requiring `vendors/myframework/src/***`
+ 1. So requiring `myframewok/**/*` will be the same as requiring `vendors/myframework/src/**/*`
- 1. Be cautious while using virtual maps, for instance if you have have a virtual  map with the same name of a module you have in your  `node_modules` folder,  you'll end up with seirous problems - hopefully you'll notice this immediately.
+ 1. Be cautious while using aliases, for instance if you have have an alias with the same name of a module you have in your  `node_modules` folder,  you'll end up with serious problems - hopefully you'll notice this immediately.

 ### Minify